opencv/opencv/doc/tutorials/core/univ_intrin/univ_intrin.markdown

 ## Demonstration
 In the following section, we will vectorize a simple convolution function for single channel and compare the results to a scalar implementation.
-@note The implementation can be improved for faster results.
-However, further improvements may make the tutorial complicated.
+@note Not all algorithms are improved by vectorization.
+In fact, in certain cases, the compiler may make improvements to the code automatically, thus producing faster results for scalar implementations.

 You may learn more about convolution from the previous tutorial.
 We use the same naive implementation from the previous tutorial and compare it to the vectorized version.

+The full tutorial code is [here](https://github.com/opencv/opencv/blob/master/samples/cpp/tutorial_code/core/univ_intrin/univ_intrin.cpp).

 ### Vectorizing Convolution